polyaxon/polyaxon/docs/sources/experiments/rl_experiment.md

 Interleaves training and evaluation.

-The frequency of evaluation is controlled by the constructor arg `eval_every_n_steps`.
-When this parameter is None or 0, evaluation happens only after training has completed.
-Note that evaluation cannot happen more frequently than checkpoints are taken.
-If no new snapshots are available when evaluation is supposed to occur, then evaluation doesn't happen for another `eval_every_n_steps` steps (assuming a checkpoint is available at that point).
-Thus, settings `eval_every_n_steps` to 1 means that the model will be evaluated everytime there is a new checkpoint.

 This is particular useful for a "Master" task in the cloud, whose responsibility it is to take checkpoints, evaluate those checkpoints, and write out summaries.
 Participating in training as the supervisor allows such a task to accomplish